Israel–United States relations: Nixon and Ford administrations (1969–1977)

-Kissinger realized the situation presented the United States with a tremendous opportunity—Egypt was totally dependent on the US to prevent Israel from destroying the army, which now had no access to food or water.
+Kissinger realized the situation presented the United States with a tremendous opportunity—Egypt was totally dependent on the U.S. to prevent Israel from destroying the army, which now had no access to food or water.
 The position could be parlayed later into allowing the United States to mediate the dispute, and push Egypt out of Soviet influences.
 As a result, the United States exerted tremendous pressure on the Israelis to refrain from destroying the trapped army.
 In a phone call with Israeli ambassador Simcha Dinitz, Kissinger told the ambassador that the destruction of the Egyptian Third Army "is an option that does not exist".
 The Egyptians later withdrew their request for support and the Soviets complied.

 After the war, Kissinger pressured the Israelis to withdraw from Arab lands; this contributed to the first phases of a lasting Israeli-Egyptian peace.
 American support of Israel during the war contributed to the 1973 OPEC embargo against the United States, which was lifted in March 1974.

 The Reassessment Crisis

-In early 1975, the Israeli government turned down a US initiative for further redeployment in Sinai.
-President Ford responded on March 21, 1975, by sending Prime Minister Rabin a letter stating that Israeli intransigence has complicated US worldwide interests, and therefore the administration will "reassess" its relations with the Israeli government.
+In early 1975, the Israeli government turned down a U.S. initiative for further redeployment in Sinai.
+President Ford responded on March 21, 1975, by sending Prime Minister Rabin a letter stating that Israeli intransigence has complicated U.S. worldwide interests, and therefore the administration will "reassess" its relations with the Israeli government.
 In addition, arms shipments to Israel halted.
 The reassessment crisis came to an end with the Israeli–Egyptian disengagement of forces agreement of September 4, 1975.

 Carter administration (1977–1981)

-The Carter administration was characterized by very active US involvement in the Middle East peace process.
+The Carter administration was characterized by very active U.S. involvement in the Middle East peace process.
 With the May 1977 election of Likud's Menachem Begin as prime minister, after 29 years of leading the Israeli government opposition, major changes took place regarding Israeli withdrawal from the occupied territories.
-This led to friction in US–Israeli bilateral relations.
-The two frameworks included in the Carter-initiated Camp David process were viewed by right-wing elements in Israel as creating US pressures on Israel to withdraw from the captured Palestinian territories, as well as forcing it to take risks for the sake of peace with Egypt.
+This led to friction in U.S.–Israeli bilateral relations.
+The two frameworks included in the Carter-initiated Camp David process were viewed by right-wing elements in Israel as creating U.S. pressures on Israel to withdraw from the captured Palestinian territories, as well as forcing it to take risks for the sake of peace with Egypt.
 The Israeli-Egyptian peace treaty was signed at the White House on March 26, 1979.
 It led to Israeli withdrawal from Sinai by 1982.
 Likud governments have since argued that their acceptance of full withdrawal from the Sinai as part of these accords and the eventual Egypt–Israel peace treaty fulfilled the Israeli pledge to withdraw from Sinai.
 President Carter's support for a Palestinian homeland and for Palestinian political rights particularly created tensions with the Likud government, and little progress was achieved on that front.